michaelt/streaming-tutorial/tutorial.md

+This package pertains to the type

+    Stream f m r

+In what follows, whatever fills the `f` position is called *the streamed functor*, or *the form of the steps* or simply: *the functor*.
+Whatever fills the `m` parameter is *the monad*, or *the monad of effects* or just: the *effect* or *action* type.
+Finally whatever fills the `r` position is the *return* or *exit* type.

+Our focus in this tutorial is on a particular reading of the functor position:

+    Stream (Of a) m r

+This is the topic of `Streaming.Prelude`.
+This is the *stream of individual Haskell values derived from actions in some monad `m` and returning a value of type r*.
+The "streamed functor" here, `Of a`, is almost as minimal as can be - the left-strict pair:

+    data Of a r = !a :> r

+We only prefer this to the standard Haskell pair

+    data (,) a b = (a,b)

+because `ghc` has proven better able to optimize it in our use case.

+In principle, `f` might be any functor and `m` any monad.
+But we are interested in a quite particular range of functors -- basically, things we can envisage making a left fold over -- and on readings of `m` as `IO`, or as as meeting some `MonadIO` constraint. `Stream f m r` preserves these properties, and can thus reasonably be put in either position.
+Inevitably we will also find constant use for types like

+    Stream (Stream (Of a) m) m r

+and

+    Stream (Of a) (Stream (Of a) m) r

 Because it massively overlaps with the `Prelude`, `Streaming.Prelude` must be imported qualified.
 The `Streaming` module, by contrast, is designed to be imported without qualification.
-Several important operations are put in the `Streaming.Prelude` because they overlap with the `Pipes` module and are in all cases semantically very close to their `Pipes` meaning.
+Several important operations - in particular `each`, `next`, `yield` - are put in the `Streaming.Prelude` because they overlap with the `Pipes` module and are in all cases semantically very close to their `Pipes` meaning.
 In the present tutorial, `Pipes` is not at issue; the examples will thus presuppose the following imports:

 ~~~